Code-Institute-Submissions/Knasten-shoot-them/README.md

 # Credits

 * For the "function scoreIncrement()" I borrowed code from our love maths project we did in school just prior to starting this portfolio project.
 (Credit goes to CodeInstitute)

+# Update 1.1

+## New implementations
+ - Added function to create targets based on screen size
+ - Better sized targets
+ - Buttons have feedback for user and shuts off depending on if game is started or not
+ - Added timer

+## Future Implemetations
+ - Add possibility for the user to select number of targets
+ - Add possibility to select how long targets appear
+ - Scoreboard

+## New UI
+ - Buttons has gotten a touch up.
+Added JS to disable and change classes depending on game state.
+ - New timer can be seen under the score to better keep track of progress.
+ - Besides this it is a general touch up of how it used to look.

+## Testing
+ - Buttons has been manually tested both in-game and out of game.
+ - Game has been test run and after finished round.
+Player gets the wanted feedback.

+## Bugfixes / User Concern Fixes
+ - Before players could start several games at once, this has been resolved.
+ - No feedback for user, added with timer and alerts after each game.